hubofvalley/Mainnet-Guides/Story/validator-node.md

 bash <(curl -s https://raw.githubusercontent.com/hubofvalley/Mainnet-Guides/main/Story/resources/valleyofStory.sh)
 ```

+This loader script (stored in this repo) fetches and runs the primary installer hosted in the dedicated Valley-of-Story-Mainnet repository: https://github.com/hubofvalley/Valley-of-Story-Mainnet/.

 - Install the Story app for command-line transactions and network interactions without running a full node.

 ---